Community Health Centers (CHC) improves the health of ALL within the communities we serve.

 Winooski Family Health joined CHCB as our eighth location in May 2017.
 Located in our Medically Underserved Area, this partnership extends the Federally Qualified Health Center services to their patient base while uniting our already-aligned missions of care.

-- We will be a model of excellence in providing proactive and innovative health care services.
+- We will be a model of excellence in providing innovative health care services.

-- We will be a leader in culturally competent, fully integrated health care that is responsive to the physical, emotional, spiritual, and social needs of our patients.
+- We will be a leader in comprehensive and fully-integrated health care that is responsive to the physical, cultural, emotional, spiritual, and social needs of our patients.

 - We will be responsible financial stewards by maximizing our resources and community relationships.